scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 Connecting Multi-ports
 ------------------------
 **skrf** supports the connection of arbitrary ports of N-port networks.
-It accomplishes this using an algorithm called sub-network growth [#]_.
-This algorithm is available through the function :func:`connect`.
+It accomplishes this using an algorithm called sub-network growth [#]_,  available through the function :func:`connect`.
 Terminating one port of an ideal 3-way splitter can be done like so,

 .. ipython::